Disponible en anglais seulement

 - "Cross-border Actions for Collective Redress – Some Lessons from Canada", in Eva Lein et al, eds., Collective Redress in Europe – Why and How?
 (London: British Institute of International and Comparative Law, 2015) 203 (with Brandon Kain) (Reproduced by permission of the British Institute of International and Comparative Law) which is a comprehensive review of collective redress regimes and issues in Europe.

 - “The Perils of Certifying International Class Actions in Canada” in Duncan Fairgrieve et al, eds., Extraterritoriality and Collective Redress, (London: Oxford University Press (U.K.), 2012, 285 (Reproduced by permission of Oxford University Press) which examines the challenges that international cross-border class action litigation pose to the traditional approach to conflicts of law issues throughout the world.

-- Contributing author of Defending Class Actions in Canada, published by CCH, which is a concise resource on class actions in Canada from a defence perspective.
+- Contributing author of Defending Class Actions in Canada, published by LexisNexis, which is a concise resource on class actions in Canada from a defence perspective.

-John has taught advocacy and civil procedure in the Bar Admission Course of the Law Society of Upper Canada, as well as appearing as a speaker/instructor in various litigation-related seminars/conferences.
-He is a member of the Advocates Society, the Association of Trial Lawyers of America, the Canadian Bar Association and the International Bar Association.
+John has taught advocacy and civil procedure in the Bar Admission Course of the Law Society of Ontario, as well as appearing as a speaker/instructor in various litigation-related seminars/conferences.

 PAPERS ON CLASS ACTIONS PRESENTED AT NATIONAL AND INTERNATIONAL CONFERENCES